About this course

-The Professional Doctorate in Policing, Security and Criminal Justice at Liverpool John Moores University enables practitioners, professional services and early career academics to reach the highest level of academic attainment.
+LJMU's Prof. Doc. in Policing, Security and Criminal Justice enables practitioners and early career academics to reach the highest level of academic attainment.

 - An ideal programme of further study for serving or recently retired practitioners

-- Enables you to write a thesis on an original topic of your choosing, making a contribution to knowledge and professional practice
+- Write a thesis on an original topic of your choosing, making a contribution to knowledge and professional practice

 - Select supervisory experience from scholars right across the university, ensuring first class support and fulfilment